-- 1. Your splint and dressings will remain intact until your first post-operative visit. - 2.
-You may cover your splint and dressings water tight and shower. - 3.
+- 1. You were placed in a bulky dressing.
+You may remove this in 2 days and cover your incision with waterproof dressings and shower. - 2.
+You may cover your immediate post-op dressings water tight and shower. - 3.
 The dressing may not get wet. - 4.
 If your dressings do get wet or bleeding is seen on the dressings call the office. - 5.
-No baths, swimming or submerging of your incision in water until at least 3 weeks post-op AND cleared by Dr. Avzenberg. - 6.
+No baths, swimming or submerging of your incision in water until at least 4 weeks post-op AND cleared by Dr. Ayzenberg. - 6.
 Swelling: Swelling is common to experience from the arm down to the fingers.
 This may cause stiffness and discomfort.
 This may last for several weeks after surgery.
 To minimize the swelling, utilize the cryocuff cold therapy unit (if obtained) or ice packs and elevate your elbow and hand above your heart, especially often for the first 3-4 days after surgery, and then several times daily for another 2 weeks.
 You may continue to use the cold therapy as needed after that, especially after PT sessions. - 7.
 Signs of Infection: With any surgery it is important to be aware of signs of infection, which can include: unusual looking incision such as increased redness or smell, drainage to be green or yellow, and increased fever.
 It is normal to have a slight temperature post operative, but above 101.5 degrees; you should contact our office.